countoren/snipix/templates/README.md

    ```bash
    nix build -f default.nix
    ```
-   * if you going to use NixOS or HomeManager skip this phase

-2. **Full-Featured NixOS and HomeManager Installation** - Seamlessly integrate the repository into your configuration folder, either as a subdirectory, subtree, or submodule.
+2. **Full-Featured NixOS and HomeManager Installation** - Seamlessly integrate the repository into your configuration folder, either by cloning it as a subdirectory, subtree, or submodule.
 Import Snipix into your `configuration.nix` using the following approach:
 ```nix
   environment.systemPackages = with pkgs; [
     # Snipix